Privacy & Cookies Policy

 In relation to the purposes indicated, the data may be communicated to the following subjects and / or the categories of subjects indicated below, or may be communicated to companies and / or persons, in the EU countries, which provide services, even external, on behalf of the owner.
 Among these ** are indicated for greater clarity and to a mere exemplary title but not exhaustive their different typology:

 (**) The list of external recipients / managers with additional identification data is available at the owner of the processing of personal data.

 Data transfer to third-EU country

-The owner tells him that, making use of a cloud data storage service offered by third parties, for the provision of which the use of datacenters is provided abroad, carries out data transfer to non-EU countries.
+The owner tells him that, making use of a Cloud data storage offered by third parties, for the provision of which the use of data centers is provided abroad, carries out data transfer to non-EU countries.